Canada is among the top favorite destinations for international students who crave exposure and experience alongside top-quality education.

 You must apply to a designated learning institution (DLI) for your preferred study program.
 There are over 1,500 universities, colleges and other learning institutions designated by the government body of Immigration, Refugees and Citizenship Canada (IRCC).

 The list for DLIs is constantly changing as institutions get authorized by the IRCC.
-You must verify that the institution you want to study is designated by the IRCC.
+You must verify that the institution you want to study at is designated by the IRCC.

 There are also 150 community colleges and other institutions that offer specialized training for different professions.